Nyaadu/simple_shell/README.md

-# simple_shell
 0x16.
-C - Simple Shell repository
+C - Simple Shell group project by Adwoa and Francisca